| Type: | Package |

 Details

-Multivariate Lomax (Pareto type II) distribution was introduced by Nayak (1987) as a joint probability distribution of several skewed positive random variables X_1, X_2, \cdots, X_k
+Multivariate Lomax (Pareto type II) distribution was introduced by Nayak (1987) as a joint probability distribution of several skewed positive random variables X_1, X_2, \cdots, X_k.
+Its probability density function is given by

 f(x_1, x_2, \dots, x_k) = \frac{[ \prod_{i=1}^{k} \theta_i] a(a+1) \cdots (a+k-1)}{(1+\sum_{i=1}^{k} \theta_i x_i)^{a+k}},

-where x_i > 0, a>0, \theta_i>0, i=1,\dots,k
+where x_i > 0, a>0, \theta_i>0, i=1,\dots,k.

-is obtained by the following formula related to survival function \bar{F}(x_1, \dots, x_k)
+Cumulative distribution function F(x_1, \dots, x_k) is obtained by the following formula related to survival function \bar{F}(x_1, \dots, x_k) (Joe, 1997)

 F(x_1, \dots, x_k) = 1 + \sum_{S \in \mathcal{S}} (-1)^{|S|} \bar{F}_S(x_j, j \in S),